 Stay Calm and Composed

-The first and probably the most crucial method of diffusing business-related conflict with angry customers is to avoid and reduce anger levels.
+The first and probably the most necessary method of diffusing business-related conflict with angry customers is to avoid and reduce anger levels.
 Everyone becomes sensitive or annoyed when persecuted, and it is worsened by the fact that when perceiving criticism, people tend to behave aggressively.
 Calm down, be sure that you are composing your voice well, and enter the conversation with an open mind and a positive attitude.

 Listen Actively